Ehlers-Danlos syndrome, Joint hypermobility, and temporomandibular disorders in younger patients

 - For one thing, go to the above study we cited in this article, steroids made the TMJ pain worse.

 - Subclinical means something not detected or understood.
 There is a chronic inflammatory response because something is not healing.
 In our experience that something is that the entire TMJ is in degenerative disease, the wearing away of the joint because of ligament laxity.
-This is a problem of whole jaw joint disease and treatments must address the entire jaw joint not a TMJ disc.
+This is a problem of the whole jaw joint disease and treatments must address the entire jaw joint not a TMJ disc.

 TMJ and Joint Hypermobility Syndrome.
 This could be you all along and undiagnosed.